-Do not approach wildlife.
-You must stay at least 100 yards (91 m) from bears and wolves.
+at least 100 yards (91 m) from bears and wolves.
 A distance of 25 yards (23 m) is required from bison, elk, and other animals.
 Regardless of distance, if any animal changes its behavior due to your presence, you are too close.

-Do not feed any wild animals, including birds.
+including birds.
 Consuming human food is unhealthy and encourages aggressive behavior that may require management action.
+All behavior that may require management action.
 All food, trash, coolers, and cooking tools must be kept secure in a bear-proof container unless in immediate use.